cmerod/YaZs/README.md

 VIDEO

 The video is a short showcase of the game.
-No more than a minute.
+No more than 30 seconds.

 SOURCE CODE